Did you know that rejection actually hurts, as in physical pain?

 Why do we hesitate to ask for help?

-Even though we all need some help from time to time, many people still hesitate to ask for it.
+Even though we all need some help occasionally, many people hesitate to ask for it.

 Why is that?